emmt/LinearInterpolators.jl/README.md

 ## Features

 * Separable interpolations are supported for arrays of any dimensionality.
+  Interpolation kernel can be different along each interpolated dimension.

 * For 2D arrays, interpolations may be separable or not (*e.g.* to apply an image rotation).